 When someone dies in addition to arranging a funeral and organising the grant of probate, you may need to contact various organisations, groups and individuals.

 Here is a helpful list of some tasks you may need to undertake:

-Gas, electric, water, telephone, internet and mobile phone companies will all need to be contacted and contracts amended or cancelled.
-This can be very upsetting but can be much easier if you ask to speak to the bereavement team who are usually training to be supportive, caring and will make such tasks a little less stressful.
+- Gas, electric, water, telephone, internet and mobile phone companies will all need to be contacted and contracts amended or cancelled.
+This can be very upsetting but can be much easier if you ask to speak to the bereavement team who are usually trained to be supportive and caring and will make such tasks a little less stressful.

 - Contact the Bereavement Register to help reduce the amount of direct mail that you receive addressed to the deceased.